 Each particle will be influenced by gravitational waves, which are quite significant as we get down to the fine accounting for energy.
 Energy is conserved and this means we need to keep track of every energy increment all the way down to the finest scale.
 We know from deBroglie that where w = angular frequency.
-We can imagine that the particle shell in NPQG is rotating and each rotation x QM spin corresponds to Planck’s constant h joule-secs of orbital energy.
+We can imagine that the particle structure in NPQG is rotating and each rotation x QM spin corresponds to Planck’s constant h-bar joule-secs of orbital angular momentum.
 This yields an entirely new physical interpretation of uncertainty, where that energy threshold at 1/2 a transfer turns out to be h/2.
 A tipping point.
 And that means EPR was correct because entanglement is apparently higher energy than h/2.
 So long Bell tests, may I show you the door?
 Goodbye spooky action at a distance.

 Does this argument have the makings of a publishable proof?
 It’s short but logical and cogent.
 This might be a good candidate publication idea for the following reasons :

 - it is brief